Global Payroll

 Apply for Company Registration

-• Submit the articles of incorporation and required documents for company registration within 15 days of approval date.
+• Submit the articles of incorporation and required documents for company registration within the applicable filing period after investment approval.

 Apply for Importer/Exporter English Name and Registration